muratk5n/thirdwave/en/README.md

 ---

-Interesting, though the this tool is overused these days as a literary crutch.
+Interesting, though this tool is overused these days as a literary crutch.
 Ditto for 'alternate universes'.

 "[Twain novel] *A Connecticut Yankee in King Arthur’s Court*.. is often